droidian/porting-guide/debugging-tips.md

 using a client like test_hwcomposer or phoc itself.
 You can kill the `android.service.composer` process, it will be respawned by the android init automatically.

-### Make the phosh service wait some seconds before start-up
+### Make the Phosh service wait some seconds before start-up

-Sometimes phosh might attempt its startup even when the android composer service is not ready (even if it signals so itself).
+Sometimes Phosh might attempt its startup even when the Android composer service is not ready (even if it signals so itself).

 This is a bug, and you can workaround that by making the phosh service (which starts the compositor) wait some seconds:

 	(device)# mkdir -p /etc/systemd/system/phosh.service.d/
 	(device)# nano /etc/systemd/system/phosh.service.d/90-wait.conf